 You have to know how hot is too hot for your CPU.
 Because running your PC at high temperatures can cause CPU shutdown issues.

 In that case, you need to connect extra fans to your motherboard.
 It will insert more air into your rig and make it cooler.

 There is a popular myth that AMD gets hotter than intel.
 That brings us to our next topic.

 Intel vs AMD CPU Temperature Range

-People usually thinks AMD processors tend to get more heat than intel.
-Well, that’s not true, It’s the opposite.
+People usually think AMD processors tend to get more heat than Intel.
+Well, that’s not true; it’s the opposite.
 The latest model AMD CPUs run cooler than their intel counterparts.

 This section will give you a comparison table between Intel and AMD temperatures.
-It will provide you with more information about CPU temperatures.
+It will provide you with more information about CPU Thermals.

 Here is the temperature comparison between some Intel and AMD processors:

 |Core i5-9600K||28 to 35 °C||55 to 75 °C||Ryzen 5 1600||30 to 35 °C||50 to 64 °C|

 |Core i7-9700K||30 to 40 °C||60 to 80 °C||Ryzen 7 1700||35 to 44 °C||50 to 65 °C|